What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Experiments

 \subsection{Comparison with State-of-the-Art}

 We compare TSPN with state-of-the-art approaches on the two VidVRD benchmarks: ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating}.
-As a comparison, we consider following methods: VidVRD~\cite{shang2017video}, MHRA~\cite{di2019multiple}, GSTEG~\cite{tsai2019video}, VRD-GCN~\cite{qian2019video}, MMFF~\cite{sun2019video}, MHA~\cite{su2020video} and PPN-STGCN~\cite{liu2020beyond}.
-VidVRD detects relations in the short-term and greedily associates them.
-MHRA generates multiple hypotheses for video relation instances for more robust long-term relation prediction.
-GSTEG constructs a conditional random field on a spatio-temporal graph exploiting the statistical dependency of relational entities.
-VRD-GCN passes the message through fully-connected spatial-temporal graphs and conducts reasoning in the 3D graphs using Graph Convolution Network (GCN)~\cite{kipf2017semi}.
-MMFF predicts relations by jointly using spatial-temporal visual feature and language context feature.
-MHA maintains multiple possible relation hypotheses during the association process to handle the inaccuracy of the former steps.
-PPN-STGCN employs a sliding-window scheme to predict both short-term and long-term relationships and utilizes GCN to calculate the compatibility of tracklet proposal pair.
-Existing VidVRD approaches can be divided into two families: segment-based~\cite{shang2017video,di2019multiple,tsai2019video,qian2019video,su2020video} and window-based~\cite{liu2020beyond} approaches.
-Results are presented in~\tabref{tab:vidvrd} and~\tabref{tab:vidor}.
-We observe that TSPN achieves new state-of-the-art results on both VidVRD benchmarks, demonstrating its effectiveness among the competing methods.
-TSPN leverages the complementariness of multiple information, and is designed to utilize the spatio-temporal contexts of the entire video, making it strong not only for the short-term but also for the long-term relations.
+For a comparison, we consider the following methods: VidVRD~\cite{shang2017video}, MHRA~\cite{di2019multiple}, GSTEG~\cite{tsai2019video}, VRD-GCN~\cite{qian2019video}, MMFF~\cite{sun2019video}, MHA~\cite{su2020video}, VSRN~\cite{cao2021vsrn}, PPN-STGCN~\cite{liu2020beyond}, and gao \etal~\cite{gao2021video}.
+Existing VidVRD approaches can be divided into two families: segment-based~\cite{shang2017video,di2019multiple,tsai2019video,qian2019video,su2020video,cao2021vsrn} and window-based~\cite{liu2020beyond,gao2021video} approaches.
+They adopt different methods to generate object trajectory representations including improved dense trajectory (iDT) features~\cite{wang2013action}, ResNet101~\cite{he2016deep}, and I3D~\cite{carreira2017quo}.
+Also, some of them used language embeddings such as word2vec~\cite{mikolov2013distributed} or GloVe~\cite{pennington2014glove}.
+The results are presented in~\tabref{tab:vidvrd} and~\tabref{tab:vidor}.
+In general, the VidOR dataset has longer video lengths than the ImageNet-VidVRD dataset, hence the performance tends to be lower in the same metric.
+Overall, we observe that TSPN achieves competitive results on both ImageNet-VidVRD and VidOR benchmarks, demonstrating its effectiveness while having lower computational cost than counterparts.
+In ImageNet-VidVRD benchmark, when evaluated with \textit{VRDet} mAP metric, MHA~\cite{su2020video} slightly performs better ($+$0.13) than TSPN, albeit our TSPN outperforms all methods in all other metrics without the need of any external resources (\eg, language embeddings).
+In VidOR benchmark, our TSPN mostly outperforms its counterparts and performs on par with Gao~\etal~\cite{gao2021video}.
+Generally, our TSPN performs better than Gao~\etal~\cite{gao2021video} in \textit{VRDet} task which requires both object and relation detection at the same time.
+TSPN leverages the complementariness of multiple information (visual, geometric, and semantic), and is designed to utilize the spatio-temporal contexts of the entire video, making it strong not only for the short-term but also for the long-term relations.